 1113.
 Pit Locations.
 Cable access pits shall be located to facilitate a safe and secure pathway system between buildings.
 They should be provided at both ends of a duct route, positioned as close as practicable (normally within 5 metres) to the external building walls and adjacent to the equipment room in which the cables terminate.
-Excepting in the case of directly buried cables, pits shall also be provided along a duct route at 100 metre intervals, either side of a road or rail crossing, and in accordance with the requirements of paragraph 1109.

-1114.
-Pit Dimensions.
-All cable access pits are to be sized sufficient to allow unobstructed access for cable pulling; typical pit layout is illustrated at Figure 11-2.
-Actual size will depend on the number of duct entries the pit incorporates and its designated purpose:

-a.
-Jointing pits are to be sized sufficient to house the joint closure of the largest planned cable and provide adequate working space for cable jointing personnel and equipment.
+Excepting in the case of directly buried cables, pits shall also be provided along a duct route at 100 metre intervals, either side of a road or rail access for cable pulling; typical pit layout is illustrated at Figure 11-2.
+Actual size will depend on the number of duct entries the pit incorporates and its designated purpose: a.
+Jointing pits are to be sized sufficient to house the planned cable and planned cable and provide adequate working space for cable jointing personne and equipment.

-b.
-Turning pits are to be sized sufficient to accommodate the minimum bend radii of all planned cables.
+Turning pits are to be sized sufficient to accommodate the minimumbend radii of all b. planned cables.

-c.
-Through, in-line pits are to be sized sufficient to allow Roding.
+Through, in-line pits are to be sized sufficient to allow rodging c.

-1115.
 Construction.
-Cable access pits may be either pre-fabricated from concrete or composite materials or built on site.
+Cable access pits may be either pre-fabricate from concrete or composite 1115. materials or built on site.
 Pits built on site are to be constructed of poured concrete, solid concrete block or Engineering Brick laid in English Bond.
-Breeze blocks or hollow concrete blocks are not acceptable materials for cable pit construction.
-Base thickness (of concrete) must be a minimum of 150 mm for pits up to 1800 mm deep, and 225 mm thick for pits between 1800 mm and 4500 mm deep.
-Concrete walls are to be a minimum of 225 mm thick.
-Walls built of

-Engineering Brick will be 215 mm thick.
+Breeze blocks and blocks are not acceptable materials for cable pit construction.
+Base thickness (of concrete) must be a minimum of 150 mm for pits up to 1800 mm deep, and 225 mm thick or pits between 1800 mm and 4500 mm deep.
+Concrete walls are to be a minimum 225 mm thick.
+Walls built of Engineering riac inite document is no longer et Brick will be 215 mm thick.
 Strengthened, carriageway standard, pits are to be provided either side of a road crossing, train track etc.